75 years on: How India went from impoverished British colony to emerging giant - KTVZ

 By Rhea Mogul, CNN

+“The way the world is seeing India is changing.
+There is hope from India and the reason is the skills of 1.3 billion Indians,” Modi said.
+“The diversity of India is our strength.
+Being the mother of democracy gives India the inherent power to scale new heights.”

-At the stroke of midnight on August 15, 1947, India became an independent nation after nearly 200 years of British colonial rule, redeeming her “tryst with destiny” in the words of its first prime minister, Jawaharlal Nehru.
+Modi’s words came as millions celebrated 75 years of Indian independence since the stroke of midnight on August 15, 1947 that ended nearly 200 years of British colonial rule.

-After decades of struggle, Nehru said the country was now on a path of revival and renaissance.
+At the time, India’s first Prime Minister Jawaharlal Nehru said the country was on a path of revival and renaissance.

 “A moment comes, which comes but rarely in history, when we step out from the old to the new,” Nehru said.
 “When an age ends, and when the soul of a nation, long suppressed, finds utterance.”

-Seventy-five years later, the India of today is almost unrecognizable from that of Nehru’s time, though poverty remains a daily reality for millions of Indians, despite the nation’s surging wealth.
+Seventy-five years later, the India of today is almost unrecognizable from that of Nehru’s time.

 Rise of an economic power